 OVERVIEW: Creative Capital was originally founded in order to "reinvent cultural philanthropy" by applying the principles of venture capital to arts funding.
 It invests in the long term by forming ongoing relationships with the projects it supports.
 Creative Capital takes an entrepreneurial long-view of its funding, so its support goes way beyond just funding worthy recipients.
 Additionally, all of its grants have an open application process, so anyone who meets the eligibility criteria can apply.

-IP TAKE: Creative Capital takes a venture capital approach to their funding in that their grants are seen as long-term investments, not just hand-outs, so you can expect a lot of follow-up support if you land one of their grants.
-The caveat: You have to be a professional artist with at least five years of experience.
+IP TAKE: Creative Capital takes a venture capital approach to its funding in that its grants are seen as long-term investments, not just hand-outs, so grant seekers can expect a lot of follow-up support if they receive one of these grants.
+The caveat: Grantees must be a professional artist with at least five years of experience.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)